-The aim of the present study was to determine the long-term effect of a 12 week endurance exercise training intervention with different training intensities and modes on hs-cTnT in stable patients with HFrEF [left ventricular ejection fraction (LVEF) \leq 35%] and to determine associations between hs-cTnT and VO{2peak}.
-We hypothesized (i) that a 12 week endurance exercise training programme is associated with reduced chronic myocardial injury, measured as a decline in hs-cTnT concentrations and that this association will last through the follow-up period; (ii) that different training intensities and modes have different associations to hs-cTnT; and (iii) that changes in hs-cTnT during the study period are associated with changes in VO{2peak}.
+The aim of the present study was to determine the long-term effect of a 12-week endurance exercise training intervention with different training intensities and modes on hs-cTnT in stable patients with HFrEF (left ventricular ejection fraction (LVEF) $\leq$ 35%) and to determine associations between hs-cTnT and VO2peak.
+We hypothesized 1) that a 12-week endurance exercise training program is associated with reduced chronic myocardial injury, measured as a decline in hs-cTnT concentrations and that this association will last through the follow-up period; 2) that different training intensities and modes have different associations to hs-cTnT; and 3) that changes in hs-cTnT during the study period are associated with changes in VO2peak.